realmjoin/realmjoin-docs/docs/installation.md

 In the configuration tab basic and advanced information can be provided.

 [![RJ Intune Deploy2](./media/rj-intune-deploy2.png)](./media/rj-intune-deploy2.png)

+> [!NOTE]
-Like any other application in Intune, ReamJoin then can be assigned to the desired user groups as (required) software.
+> Like any other application in Intune, ReamJoin then can be assigned to the desired user groups as (required) software.
 It is not necessary to install additional software on the client devices to run RealmJoin.
 RealmJoin will be deployed on the client devices on next Azure sync.

 ### Windows Defender Exceptions